virtuoushub/threaditjs/examples/ember/README.md

 ember-cli is the recommended way to manage an Ember app.
 It wasn't even installing 2.1.0 (released October 4th) until November 10th.

-(It also defaults to installing jQuery 1.11.1 instead of 1.11.3, but that's a little less pressing in my mind.
+(It also defaulted to installing jQuery 1.11.1 instead of 1.11.3, but that's a little less pressing in my mind.
 Although, in a codebase the size of Ember's, just how confident are you in upgrading to a newer version of jQuery on your own?)

 (The answer is, you should feel comfortable bringing any problems you have to the Ember community, and maybe you'll even be able to contribute a solution!)